Tellusant/docs/articles-posts/income-distribution-research-proposal.md

   - R²: car demand (new reg.) = f(income) => 0.67
   - **R²: car demand (new reg.) = f(income, IB[Pop 80-100]) => 0.86**
   - R²: car demand (new reg.) = f(income, IB[DI 80-100]) => 0.84
-No other tests done yet
+No other tests done yet.

+At this point, hypotheses 2 and 3 (ln and logit used) are not rejected.
+Hypothesis 1 is neutral.

 ---
 [2026-03-17]